 Eradicating stigma plays a huge part in addressing mental illness, social inequality and economic disparity.
 Understanding mental illness and educating others about it can help create acceptance and support for those struggling.

-4. People with mental illness can still be high-functioning
+4. Construction of sickness and sick identities #2: People with mental illness can still be high-functioning

 Although we are told mental illness comes in all shapes and sizes, that it doesn’t discriminate, we don’t always believe it.
 It’s easy to put depression or anxiety into a checklist of symptoms.
 We create a mental-health stock image in our heads that in reality, many people don’t match.